 Jonathan Westrup, Open Orchestras Education Manager

 Let’s settle the score

 Then through weekly music sessions, you’ll support them to play music together, independently, expressively and in real-time.
 Of course, not all your students will access music in the same way.
 Some young people might follow a simple coloured score, some will improvise.
 Some will play and learn their parts from memory, while others will participate in a more random fashion.

-That’s why Open Orchestras repertoire is shared through a combination of Clarion patterns, musical arrangement ideas, coloured notation guides and conventional musical scores to help your students to explore and re-imagine the music, whatever their needs and access requirements.
+That’s why Open Orchestras repertoire comes with Clarion patterns, musical arrangement ideas, coloured notation guides and conventional musical scores.
+Your students can explore and re-imagine the music, whatever their needs and access requirements.